-A novel cryptographic algorithm mainly depends on encryption and decryption using cellular automata.
-The algorithm has plaintext and key with 128bits and 12 rounds of operation.
-Here we are extending size of plaintext and key to 256 bits with 16 rounds of operation.
+A novel cryptographic algorithm mainly depends on the cellular automata.
+In order to get the randomness using cellular automata concept.
+In this algorithm we have mainly concentrated on cellular automata module we have 8 different rules for different rounds.
+In previous algorithm the message and key size was 128bit, but in this project we have increased the message and key bit size to 256bit and performed 16 Rounds of operation.
 This increases the security.
 We have increased complexity by implementing different modules such as bit-permutation, inverse bit-permutation NRCA, RCA.

-Keywords: RCA.
-NRCA, bit permutation, RBP.
+Keywords: RCA, NRCA, bit permutation, RBP.